nod/dijo/README.md

 # how to load into goodnotes

-Easiest way is to download a release zip file and open it into your icloud drive folder.
+Easiest way is to [download a release zip file](https://github.com/nod/dijo/archive/initial.zip) and open it into your icloud drive folder.

 Then in Goodnotes, go to `Options - Template Library - +`.

-From there Go to `Custon - Edit` and then select the pdf files to add from your iCloud Drive.
+From there Go to `Custon - Edit` and then select the pdf files to add from your iCloud Drive as new templates.
+Choose a page, change the template to your new shiny dijo page and get productive.